Lucas Radebe: Post-playing career

 At the end of the 2005 season, Radebe retired from professional football.
 Leeds held a testimonial for Radebe at Elland Road on 2 May 2005 attended by a crowd of over 37,886.
 Radebe also held a retirement match in Durban, South Africa between a South African Invitation XI and Lucas Radebe All Stars at Kings Park Soccer Stadium.
 The proceeds from both of these matches were combined with other money raised and donated to charity.

 On 28 August 2006, Radebe announced that he was going back to Leeds after failing to secure a job with the World Cup hosts to be involved in the set-up of Bafana Bafana.
 He said he was "tired of waiting for unreliable people" who had allegedly promised him a role in the national team set up as the South African Football Association prepared to host the next World Cup in 2010.

 In 2008, a local Leeds brewery asked for suggestions for a new beer; the most popular suggestion was Radebeer, showing the Leeds fans' admiration of Radebe.

 On 8 October 2009, The English Football Association announced Radebe as an ambassador to help boost the 2018 World Cup bid.

 A biography, Lucas: From the Streets of Soweto to Soccer Superstar by Richard Coomber was published in 2010.

 In May 2010 he won the PFA Merit Award for his contribution to football.

-During the FIFA 2010 World Cup, Radebe was a pundit for ITV's match coverage and also a columnist for The Daily Telegraph.
+During the 2010 FIFA World Cup, Radebe was a pundit for ITV's match coverage and also a columnist for The Daily Telegraph.

 Radebe revealed in September 2010 that he would like to manage Leeds United in the future and also manage the South African national side.
 He said both jobs were the only coaching jobs that he would consider.
 In July 2012, it was announced that Radebe had accepted a position as team manager with the South African national side.

 In October 2013, Radebe announced that he was set for another emotional return to the Elland Road ground at Leeds, to be presented to the crowd on Sunday, 30 October 2013.

-On 23 January, it was confirmed that Boxer Josh Warrington would fight IBF world champion Lee Selby (26-1) in his first world title fight on 19 May at Elland Road with Radebe joining Warrington for the ringwalk.
+On 23 January, it was confirmed that Boxer Josh Warrington would fight IBF world champion Lee Selby (26–1) in his first world title fight on 19 May at Elland Road with Radebe joining Warrington for the ringwalk.
 On 19 May, Warrington secured a split-decision victory over Selby to claim the title.
 With Radebe as part of Warrington's ringwalk and band Kaiser Chiefs also played songs at the event.